-People: Library Protection Checks Performed contained in more than one group, these groups will be checked in the following ord first the "privileged groups" in the user's security profile will be checked in order of enthen the other groups will be checked in alphabetical order; the first linked group for will be selected; if the group is linked with a special link, the conditions defined in the People: Y Second: Check whether the user is in a group which is linked to the library; if the user is contained in more than one group, these groups will be checked in the following order: first the "privileged groups" in the user's security profile will be checked in order of entry, then the other groups will be checked in alphabetical order; the first linked group found will be selected; if the group is linked with a special link, the conditions defined in the special link security profile will be in effect; if the group is linked with an ordinary link,
+People: Y Terminal: N special link, the conditions defined in the special link security profile will be in effect; if the user is linked with an ordinary link, the conditions defined in the library security profile will be in effect.
+Second: Check whether the user is in a group which is linked to the library; if the user Library Protection Checks Performed first the "privileged groups" in the user's security profile will be checked in order of entr then the other groups will be checked in alphabetical order; the first linked group foun will be selected; if the group is linked with a special link, the conditions defined in the People: Y profile will be in effect.
+Second: Check whether the user is in a group which is linked to the library; if the user is contained in more than one group, these groups will be checked in the following order: first the "privileged groups" in the user's security profile will be checked in order of entry, then the other groups will be checked in alphabetical order; the first linked group found will be selected; if the group is linked with a special link, the conditions defined in the special link security profile will be in effect; if the group is linked with an ordinary link,